Do you love to eat? Are you the adventurous type who is keen on trying everything? When was the last time you tried something new?

 This is another meat dish that involves a unique preparation.
 First, you marinate the meat before mixing it with vegetable chunks.
 Then you bake it in a pit with burning hot coals.

 But the biggest surprise element is the use of sand.
-You will basically cover the meat with sand until it emerges from the ground.
+You will cover the meat with sand until it emerges from the ground.

 With several hours of slow baking, you can expect very tender meat that falls from the bones.

-In addition, there is also a proper way of eating Zarb.
+Besides, there is also a proper way of eating Zarb.
 First, you need to hold your left hand behind your back.
 Then you will use the fingers from your right hand to scoop the food.

 Roll the food into a compact ball and complete the process by popping the entire ball into your mouth.